 Lithotripsy - Lithotripsy is a medical procedure that uses mechanical shock waves to break up kidney or gallbladder stones.
 If the device is at the focal point of the lithotripter beam, lithotripsy may permanently damage the device.
-If lithotripsy is required, keep the focal point of the lithotripter beam a minimum of 2.5 cm (1 in) away from the device.
-To avoid or mitigate the effects of oversensing, if appropriate for the patient, initiate asynchronous pacing by implementing one of the following precautions:
+If lithotripsy is required, keep the focal point of the lithotripter beam a minimum distance of 2.5 cm (1 in) away from the device.
+To avoid or mitigate the effects of oversensing, consider the following precautions:

-- Initiate the magnet mode (asynchronous pacing) by placing a magnet over the device. - Program the device to an asynchronous pacing mode (for example, DOO).

-After completing the lithotripsy treatment, remove the magnet or restore device parameters.
+- Suspend tachyarrhythmia detection by using a magnet or a programmer.
+After completing lithotripsy treatment, remove the magnet or restore device parameters. - If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
+After completing lithotripsy treatment, restore device parameters.

-Magnetic resonance imaging (MRI)

-MR Conditional devices: An MRI is a type of medical imaging that uses magnetic fields to create an internal view of the body.
-If certain criteria are met and the warnings and precautions provided by Medtronic are followed, patients with an MR Conditional device and lead system are able to undergo an MRI scan; for details, refer to the MRI Technical Manual that Medtronic provides for an MR Conditional device.

-MR unsafe devices: An MRI is a type of medical imaging that uses magnetic fields to create an internal view of the body.
-Do not conduct MRI scans on patients who have this device or lead implanted.
-MRI scans may result in serious injury, induction of tachyarrhythmias, or implanted system malfunction or damage.
+Magnetic resonance imaging (MRI) MR MR Conditional devices : An MRI is a type of medical imaging that uses magnetic fields to create an internal view of the body.
+If certain criteria are met and the warnings and precautions provided by Medtronic are followed, patients with an MR Conditional device and lead system are able to undergo an MRI scan; for details, refer to the MRI Technical Manual that Medtronic provides for an MR Condi- tional device.
+(MR) MR unsafe devices : An MRI is a type of medical imaging that uses magnetic fields to create an internal view of the body.
+Do not con- duct MRI scans on patients who have this device or lead implanted.
+MRI scans may result in serious injury, induction of tachyarrhyth- mias, or implanted system malfunction or damage.